supabase-community/supabase-kt/plugins/ComposeAuth/README.md

 # Native Auth Support

-Currently, Compose Auth only supports Native Auth for Android with Google (via Google OneTap and Credential Manager for Android 14+) and iOS with Apple, other variations such as JS and JVM rely on fallback which by default is GoTrue-kt OAuth flow.
+Currently, Compose Auth only supports Native Auth for Android with Google (via Credential Manager) and iOS with Apple, other variations such as JS and JVM rely on fallback which by default is GoTrue-kt OAuth flow.

 To learn how you can use this plugin in your compose project, visit [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform/#readme)